US Dollar (USD)

 -

-Pound US Dollar (GBP/USD) Exchange Rate Fluctuates on Shifting Market Mood GBP to USD Pound Sterling (GBP) US Dollar (USD)
+Pound US dollar (GBP/USD) exchange rate touches three-week low amid anxious market mood GBP to USD Pound Sterling (GBP) US Dollar (USD)